wein.plus

 Munson

-The red grape variety is an interspecific new variety between Jaeger 43 x Rupestris.
+The red grape variety is an interspecific new breeding between Jaeger 43 x Rupestris.
 It contains genes from Vitis lincecumii and Vitis rupestris.
-The hybrid was crossed by the US breeder Hermann Jaeger (1844-1895) in Missouri, who named it Jaeger 70 and later after his friend Thomas Volney Munson (1843-1913).
-It is an all-female grape variety.
-It has a high resistance to phylloxera (but grafting is still necessary).
+The crossing of the hybrids was carried out by the US breeder Hermann Jaeger Hermann (1844-1895) in Missouri, who named it Jaeger 70 and later after his friend Thomas V. Munson Thomas Volney (1843-1913).
+It is a purely female grape varieties.
+It has a high resilience against the phylloxera.
 The French breeder Albert Seibel (1844-1936) used the vine for many of his French hybrids.
-In the USA it is mainly used as table grape.
-Under the name Jaeger 70, it was used as a crossing partner for the new varieties Couderc Noir, Flot Rouge, Othello Petit, Roi des Noirs, Rosette, Rougeon, Salvador Noire and Vivarais.
-No stocks were reported in 2016 (Kym Anderson).
+In the USA, it is mainly used as table grape.
+Under the name Jaeger 70, it was used as a crossing partner for the new breeds Couderc Noir, Flot Rouge, Othello Petit, Roi des Noirs, Rosette (grape variety), Rougeon, Salvador Noire, and Vivarais.
+In 2016, no stocks were reported (Kym Anderson Kym).

 Voices of our members